lnicola/blog/content/my-rust-2020-wishlist.md

 Relevant issue: <https://github.com/rust-lang/rust/issues/39915>.

+## Compile cache

+A nice, relatively easy win is to have a global build-cache.
+Supposedly, this is hard to implement, because it needs to handle different versions of compiler, crates, `cargo` features, conditional compilation and targets.
+But `cargo` is already great at keeping track of those within a single project, so I don't buy this argument.

+There's the `sccache` project that tries to offer this, but in my experience it's a bit unreliable about tracking the compiler version, so I often need to nuke its cache manually after upgrades.
+Somewhat worse, it doesn't handle anything with build scripts or procedural macros (that is, a lot of slow to compile crates), presumably because it needs to support distributed compilation.
+I think a local-only mode for `sccache` would be a huge win.

+There's also the disk space issue.
+With incremental compilation, build files tend to take a huge amount of space.
+With a global cache, the external crates could be stored only once, which would make a lot of people with 120 GB SSDs happy.

 ## System integration

 Right now, `cargo` stores the crates.io registry under `~/.cargo/registry`, and maybe also under `~/.cargo/git`.
 I'm not sure myself.
 I'd very much like if `cargo` was a better team player here.
 There are clear-cut guidelines for storing configuration and cached data, and `cargo` is not following them.
 This makes it painful for people using backup programs, roaming user profiles, or who just want to free up some disk space.